7 SaaS User Onboarding Best Practices [+Examples and Bonus Tips]

 Email is a great way of reaching out to users and recapturing their attention before they disappear for good.

 User onboarding is a continuous process.
 SaaS products constantly evolve and innovate over time, and you need to ensure your users are always up to date with what your product has to offer.

 Whenever you release a new feature for your product, you need to announce it to your users.
 This announcement should include details of what the feature does, why it benefits the user, and show them how to get started using it.

 For major releases, you should consider an attention-grabbing approach as an onboarding experience.
 For this, a full-screen modal will work extremely well in getting users engaged.

 Here’s an example from Drift:

 When Drift launched its calendar feature, they announced it with a pop-up modal.
 It explains what the new feature does, focusing on the benefits it provides for the user.

 Using a modal means it’s practically impossible for users to miss it.

 However, in-app modals should always be used sparingly.
 For minor releases, a great onboarding experience can be simply using hotspot tooltips.

 In the example above, Heap announced a minor feature that enables users to generate a report with a custom date range.

 This probably wasn’t big enough to warrant a modal, and so they opted for a tooltip to nudge users in the right direction.

 Ultimately, it’s important that you announce new features when you release them and offer a great onboarding experience.
 This way you’ll improve activation for the new features, and onboard your users further.

 1 – Signup for your own product every week

 If you’re constantly tweaking your signup flow to make it as good as it can be, then you also need to be checking it over.

-Every week, you should put yourself through the signup flow.
+Every week, put yourself through the signup flow.
 You’ll see what works well, what doesn’t, and where you can improve this important part of your user onboarding experience.

 Be honest with yourself.
 If you reach a point where you think that your user probably wouldn’t continue, then acknowledge that.